It is the competitors’ responsibility to read and understand the competition rules.

 Provided you do not qualify for a higher grade, you qualify for Beginners if you meet the following criteria:

 You and your partner have been dancing Ceroc or modern jive for less than 12 months from the date of your first Ceroc/modern jive dance class.

-You and your partner have not placed (1st, 2nd or 3rd) at any level in a competition for Ceroc or any other style of partner dance within the last 12 months.
+You or your partner have not placed (1st, 2nd or 3rd) at any level in a competition for Ceroc or any other style of partner dance within the last 12 months.

-You and/or your partner are not teachers, ex-teachers and trainee teachers.
+You or your partner are not teachers, ex-teachers and trainee teachers.

 If in the opinion of the judges, a couple should be competing in a category above Beginners, they will be required to move up.